 A linked picture is a shape object that shows a range.
 When the range is changed, the shape object changes along with it.
-To use this object, copy a range and then choose Home Clipboard Paste Paste As Picture Paste Picture Link.
+To use this object, select a range and press Ctrl+C to copy it.
+Then choose Home→Clipboard→Paste→Linked Picture.
 This command is useful if you want to print a noncontiguous selection of ranges.
 You can "take pictures" of the ranges and then paste the pictures together in a single area, which you can then print.